geek4good/put-it-on-my-tab/README.md

 * separate serialization gem
 * separate delivery method gem or using this gem (and if split off serialization gem) in an existing delivery method, e.g., Sinatra or Rails

+Parting words

+I've written this in several short sessions over the weekend.
+I've definitely taken more than three hours to finish, but not much more than five, I think.
+So don't let the file creation times and timestamps on the commits confuse you.
+Thanks.